-The Pope County Housing and Redevelopment Authority/Economic Development Authority's response to the internal control finding identified in our audit is described in the Corrective Action Plan.
+Government Auditing Standards requires the auditor to perform limited procedures on the Pope County Housing and Redevelopment Authority/Economic Development Authority's response to the internal control and legal compliance findings identified in our audit and described in the accompanying Corrective Action Plan.
 The Authority's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.